Designing networks

 return []

-"""Calculates the edge weight between two agents that are assigned to the same location
+"""Calculates the edge weight between two actors that are assigned to the same location

 instance."""